DivineOmega/uxdm/README.md

 * WordPress Post Source
 * WordPress User Source
 * Debug Output Destination

+Some of these are built-in to the core UXDM package, while others are available as separate packages.

 Source and destination objects can be used in any combination.
 Data can be migrated from a CSV and inserted into a database, just as easily as data can be migrated from a database to a CSV.